Metaclassic, music and beyond

 David, how did the Metaclassique program come about?

-After many happy radio experiences - all too soon cut short - in several major institutions, I too often felt cut off for the wrong reasons.
+After many happy radio experiences - but all too soon interrupted - in several major institutions, I too often felt cut off for the wrong reasons.
 Metaclassique was born of an indelible desire to establish a radio space independent of the vagaries of the austerity policies that plague public radio and systematically result in editorial choices that reduce pedagogy to a game of trivial posturing.
 In the thirty years I've been working in radio, I've gradually set out to find a way of talking about music that is both articulate and nuanced, a critical and enlightened spirit that breaks away from the prevailing condescending popularization, where the democratization of classical music would have us believe that musical knowledge is necessarily boring and sad.
 Our ambition was to go against this implicit trend, by creating a space of freedom that could be at once transgenre radiophonically (ranging from interviews to radio creations, via educational workshops), transesthetic musically (from the Middle Ages to the contemporary) and indisciplinary editorially.

 What is its ambition?